Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ### Banners

-Any call to the `Banners` API should return an array of banners object, where each banner object will look like -
+Any call to the `Banners` API should return an array of banner objects, where each banner object will look like -

 ```js
 {